Skip to main content

 The figure above shows a synthetic spectrum created for a NASA study of future missions to detect Earth-like planets.
 This simulation is for a relatively low-resolution instrument, so the molecular features appear to be broad and deep.
 The absorption by symmetrical oxygen atoms can be detected at visible wavelengths, but low energy infrared light excites the vibrational and rotational bonds in asymmetric molecules.

-This page titled 2.2: Stellar Spectra is shared under a CK-12 license and was authored, remixed, and/or curated by CK-12 Foundation via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 2.2: Stellar Spectra is shared under a CK-12 license and was authored, remixed, and/or curated by CK-12 Foundation via source content that was edited to the style and standards of the LibreTexts platform.

 CK-12 Foundation